 Conventional dish soaps have a few issues that make them not quite as sustainable as we’d like.

-- Heavy shipping weight from water increases fuel use
+Heavy shipping weight from water requires more fuel

 From an environmental standpoint, regular liquid dish soaps contribute to plastic pollution.